Narashiman-K/NutrientViewerUsingCDN/README.md

 #### License key issues
 - Verify your license key is correctly set in .env
-- Ensure the domain is whitelisted in your Nutrient account

-- localStorage quota exceeded

-- Clear old documents from localStorage
-- Implement a document limit or cleanup strategy

 ## 📦 Technologies Used

 - React - UI framework
 - Vite - Build tool and dev server
-- Nutrient Web SDK - PDF viewing and annotation engine
+- Nutrient Web SDK
 - CSS3 - Styling and animations

 ## 🙏 Acknowledgments

-- Nutrient team for the powerful Web SDK
+- Nutrient Dev team for the powerful Web SDK
 - React team for the excellent framework

 ## 📞 Support